Som Dutt Image on Embrace Inner ChaosSom Dutt

 Idealization

 At first, the narcissist acts like you are perfect.
 They give you many compliments and make you feel very special.
 This part is called idealization.
 Narcissists want you to think you found someone who truly gets you.
+They often say things like, “I have never met anyone like you,” or “You are everything I have ever wanted.”
+All this attention can feel exciting and a little too much.

 70%

-Percentage of participants who experienced love bombing
+of participants experienced love bombing

 1,000

-Number of participants surveyed
+participants surveyed

 18-55

-Age range of participants
+age range of participants

 “Love bombing is a planned way to control a new partner and make them depend on the bomber.
 People high in narcissism or those who hurt others often use this trick.”